July 20, 2019 - “We Are More” Annual Benefit Reception

-Saturday, July 20, 2019 “We Are More” our 3rd Annual Benefit Reception -- hosted by Director of Community Affairs with the Chicago Police Department, Robin Robinson -- to benefit the Darren B. Easterling Center for Restorative Practices (the Center) is being held at the Lawndale Christian Conference Center's Skyline Conference Room located at 3750 W. Ogden Ave.
+On Saturday, July 20, 2019 “We Are More” our 3rd Annual Benefit Reception — hosted by Mr. Todd Belcore, Executive Director of Social Change — was held at the Lawndale Christian Conference Center's Skyline Conference Room located at 3750 W. Ogden Ave.

-The central theme of the evening is growth—the growth of the organization, the relationships that have grown out of its development and perhaps most importantly, the potential we all have to grow in the face of difficulty if we choose to believe we are more than the worst thing we've ever done or experienced.
+The central theme of the evening was GROWTH—the growth of the organization, the relationships that have grown out of its development and perhaps most importantly, the potential we all have to grow in the face of difficulty if we choose to believe we are more than the worst thing we've ever done or experienced.

-All proceeds will support the Center’s Annual Fund, making it possible for the organization to continue providing trauma centered services to the communities it serves.
+All proceeds from this wonderful event will support the Center’s Annual Fund, making it possible for the organization to continue providing trauma centered services to the communities it serves.

 March 10, 2017 - Governor Rauner signs Criminal Justice Reform Bill